daltondiaz/springboot-blog/README.md

 The project was to a alternative to: https://github.com/daltondiaz/spring-kotlin-blog

-A special thanks to @bfwg your code help a lot.
+A special thanks to [bfwg](https://github.com/bfwg) your code help a lot.
 See:

 https://github.com/bfwg/springboot-jwt-starter